A solar battery storage system added to your current solar system can provide considerable financial and environmental benefits.

 Australia has many active battery programs.
 These vary from one State to the next.
 Some examples around Australia include the Victorian Solar Homes Program which offers solar battery rebates up to a value of $4,174 per household; South Australia’s Home Battery Scheme offers $3,000; NSW provides an interest-free loan up to $14,000; the NT $6,000 and the ACT a rebate of $825 for each kW of power, up to 30kW or $4,000 in total.

 When getting a solar battery, you, your family, or your business will be able to live pretty much without the grid for long periods of time.
 You may not need it right now, but you will not regret the purchase of a quality battery over time.
 For example, suppose you decide to invest in an electric car.
-In that case, you can install a battery, such as the Tesla Powerwall or a Sungrow battery, an LG Energy Solution, or a Sonnen battery.
+In that case, you can get a battery installation, such as the Tesla Powerwall or a Sungrow battery, an LG Energy Solution, or a Sonnen battery.

-Many solar batteries have warranties that go beyond the standard 10-year warranty.
+Many home battery storage have warranties that go beyond the standard 10-year warranty.
 Some even come with a warranty for a certain number of cycles, which is much more feasible for a decent ROI, especially when combined with government incentives.
-The longer the warranty, the less fine print and exclusion, and the bigger the manufacturer – the stronger the battery warranty.
-Stay away from battery suppliers who have just entered the market, as reliable after-sales service regularly still needs to be established.
+The longer the warranty, the fewer small details and exceptions, and the bigger the manufacturer – the stronger the battery warranty.
+Avoid new battery suppliers as they may not have reliable after-sales service yet.

 - As a golden rule, a battery as a retrofit has a longer ROI than a solar and battery combo.
 So when buying a new solar system now, consider adding 2-3 years to the ROI and get the whole solar and storage battery combo.

-- On the other hand, a solar battery, while a great addition to many homes, may not be worth the initial cost for some Australians until they consider purchasing an EV as well.
+- A solar battery is a beneficial addition to homes.
+However, it may not be worth the cost for some Australians.
+This is until they also purchase an EV.
 In this instance, the battery will assist in the EV vehicle charging process.
-So maybe get the solar and battery now – and then the EV soon after.

 - Solar panels with batteries are a good option when local electricity costs are very high, especially with the time-of-day tariffs.